-Are you thinking about moving for work or study?
+Are you thinking about moving for work?
 Relocating for a job can be a great move for some but might not be right for everyone.

 Things to consider before you relocate

 Relocating is a big move and needs careful consideration.

 Before you jump into relocating for work, think about the following questions:

 - How much it will cost to move?

 - Do I have a job lined up?
 If not, what type of jobs are available that I would like to do?

 - Do I have the skills and experience to do these jobs?

 - How much will I earn when I first start work?
 Will it be enough to cover my living expenses in my new location?

 - Where will I live?
 How much will it cost and how far it is from the jobs I could do?